 LMI For You!

-The Careerometer helps you to compare national average wages and working hours for up to three occupations.
+The Careerometer helps you to compare national average wages and working hours for up to two occupations.

 - Try typing in a job that you'd like to explore and then select a match from the list to see the information